kengonakajima/mockcity/README.md

-MockCity - Massively Online City Constructor (client)
+MockCity - Massively Multiplayer Online City Constructor
 ====
 Enjoy constructing your own city with friends in MMO, shared, persistent and dynamic world.

+This repositry includes only client software.

 For project updates, visit <a href="http://playmockcity.blogspot.com/">playmockcity.blogspot.com</a>